Nebulizer or Inhaler- Which is the Right Choice for You?

 nebulizer-or-inhaler

-Nebulizer or Inhaler can help fight respiratory infections or ailments that require medication for expedite relief.
-Once your therapist makes the decision as to which medication is right for you, the next step is to choose proper delivery method for that medicine.
+Nebulizers or Inhalers can help fight respiratory infections or ailments that require medication for expedited relief.
+Once your therapist decides which medication is right for you, the next step is to choose the proper delivery method for that medicine.
 The two most common delivery methods are nebulizers and metered dose inhalers, also known as aerochambers.
-Choosing the best method of medication delivery can depend upon the type of ailment and requirement of user.
+Choosing the best method of medication delivery can depend upon the type of ailment and requirement of the user.

 Difference between Nebulizer and Inhaler

 The need to deliver respiratory medication directly to the lungs is not reserved for the elderly or for young children alone.
 People of all ages can be affected by respiratory ailments, including allergies.
-Whether it’s a young child with bronchitis or the croup, a teenager with asthma, or an adult suffering from emphysema the need to rapidly administer medicine cannot be understated.
+Whether it’s a young child with bronchitis or croup, a teenager with asthma, or an adult suffering from emphysema, the need to rapidly administer medicine cannot be understated.
 While both nebulizers and inhalers deliver this medication directly to the lungs, there are benefits and disadvantages associated with each of them, so understanding how they affect the user is quite crucial.
-A common misconception is that a nebulizer therapy is stronger than that of an inhaler or aerochamber.
-Albuterol is probably the most common medication used for respiratory ailments and there have been numerous studies to show that patients receiving treatment with an inhaler do just as well as those with nebulizers.
+A common misconception is that nebulizer therapy is stronger than that of an inhaler or aerochamber.
+Albuterol is probably the most common medication used for respiratory ailments, and numerous studies have shown that patients receiving treatment with an inhaler do just as well as those with nebulizers.

 So if both methods are effective, how do we determine which is right for your needs?
 In order to answer this question, it’s a matter of matching the user with the benefits of each delivery method.